rickbronson/Sniff-LCD-with-ESP32/README.md

   And here is the wiring diagram:
 ![alt text](https://github.com/rickbronson/Sniff-LCD-with-ESP32/blob/master/docs/hardware/hookup8.png "hookup8")

-  The MT87 clamp meter circuit board rear (Note: b and c are not used, m-p are the 4 backplane lines):
+  The MT87 clamp meter circuit board rear (Note: a-l are segment lines [b and c are not used], m-p are the 4 backplane lines, only m is used):
 ![alt text](https://github.com/rickbronson/Sniff-LCD-with-ESP32/blob/master/docs/hardware/MT87-board-rear.png "MT87-board-rear")

-  The MT87clamp meter circuit board front (Note: B and C are not used, M-P are the 4 backplane lines)
+  The MT87clamp meter circuit board front (Note: A-L are segment lines [B and C are not used], M-P are the 4 backplane lines, only M is used):
 ![alt text](https://github.com/rickbronson/Sniff-LCD-with-ESP32/blob/master/docs/hardware/MT87-board-front.png "MT87-board-front")

   Diagram showing the segment labeling of a seven-segment-display